shyoon71/Aptos_node_installation/README.md

   5. restart node if synced version stuck or syncing speed has fallen below 20% between terms with error count > 10 per minute

+  6. Forcibly starting the node after 10 minutes has elapsed while the node has already stopped abruptly due to an uncertain cause and the docker remains in the exited state.

-  6. print message with ledger version if node completes catchup version
+  7. print message with ledger version if node completes catchup version

-  7. download and update restart script, refresh log(~/aptos/restart_log.out) every week
+  8. download and update restart script, refresh log(~/aptos/restart_log.out) every week

 # Notion Guide Page :